-- Marriage and Family Therapists.
-These counselors focus specifically on couples and families.
-They address issues that affect life in and out of the home — for example, behavioral issues, marital problems, domestic violence, infertility, and substance use.
+- Marriage and Family Therapists – These counselors focus specifically on couples and families.
+They address issues that affect life in and out of the home.
+Examples include behavioral issues, marital problems, domestic violence, infertility, and substance use.

 Understanding the types of counselors out there is a solid first step toward choosing the right counselor for you.
 Choose a counselor that specializes in the area of your unique needs.
 Feel drawn toward one of the categories above?
 That’s probably a sign that you should look for a counselor with that specialty.